Top 5 Digital Marketing Trends for 2021

-With 2020, the year that seemed like it would never end, finally wrapping up, now is the perfect time to set your sights on 2021.
+With 2020 — the year that seemed like it would never end — finally wrapping up, now is the perfect time to set your sights on 2021.
 Digital marketing, by nature, has always been a dynamic industry to work in.
 The minute you catch up with one trend, a new best practice is revealed, or Google decides to adjust one of their algorithms, or an entirely new social channel emerges.
 Keeping up with the latest in digital marketing can be a full-time job itself.
-Don’t sweat it though, we’ve put together a list of the top seven digital marketing trends you’ll need to stay on top of to succeed in 2021!
+Don’t sweat it though — we’ve put together a list of the top five digital marketing trends you’ll need to stay on top of to succeed in 2021!

-Follow our guide below to be sure you’re one step ahead of your competition, and be sure to reach out to an Addison Group Professional to support your digital marketing staffing and consulting needs!
+Follow our guide below to be sure you’re one step ahead of your competition, and reach out to an Addison Group professional to support your digital marketing staffing and consulting needs!

-Lately, the number of ‘no-click searches’ has increased almost exponentially.
+Lately, the number of “no-click searches” has increased almost exponentially.
 So, what exactly is a no-click search?
-It’s exactly what it sounds like!
+It’s just what it sounds like!
 A user types their search query and is presented with a suitable answer directly within the SERP (search engine results pages), without having to click and navigate to the actual site.

 The increased popularity of this type of search is largely due to the expanding emphasis on meta-descriptions for SEO.
 More and more marketers are taking advantage of the valuable space meta-descriptions provide.
 Google also collects answers to common questions in a search, leading to even more people executing no-click searches.
 In fact, results gathered in a recent analysis of Google clickstream data, with over 1 billion data points, found that 49% of all searches are no-click searches.